State of emergency declared in Northland amid fears of overnight havoc

 The region will enter a state of emergency for an initial period of seven days.

+Far North deputy mayor Kelly Stratford, who chairs the Northland Civil Defence Emergency Management Group, said the decision to declare a State of Emergency had not been taken lightly.

-Northland Civil Defence Emergency Management (CDEM) Group Controller Graeme MacDonald requested the emergency declaration that was signed by CDEM Group chair Kelly Stratford.
+Northland Civil Defence Emergency Management (CDEM) Group Controller Graeme MacDonald requested the emergency declaration that was signed by Stratford.

-An Emergency Mobile Alert advising of the declaration is being sent to phones in Northland capable of receiving the alerts.
+An Emergency Mobile Alert advising of the declaration has been sent to phones in Northland capable of receiving the alerts.

 The move - rare for Northland as the region has only had five since 1973 - provides authorities with powers that would otherwise not be available so they are able to respond to emergencies more swiftly.

-Civil Defence Northland said the declaration was to cause additional concern in our communities.
+Civil Defence Northland said the declaration was not intended to cause concern within communities.

 “Declaring an emergency is a step under our legislation which allows the Civil Defence Controller and/or those to whom they delegate authority, access to emergency powers, granting authority to protect life and property in extraordinary emergency events under the Civil Defence Emergency Management (CDEM) Act 2002.